Marcus Harris (cornerback): Early life

 Harris attended Grant High School located in Portland, Oregon.
 Coming out of high school, he was rated as a two star recruit, where he committed to play college football for the Oregon State Beavers.

 College career

-Oregon State

 Harris did not play in any games in his lone season at Oregon State in 2019, after which he entered his name into the NCAA transfer portal.

-Idaho

 Harris transferred to play for the Idaho Vandals.
 During his time at Idaho, he notched 154 tackles with nine going for a loss, six interceptions, and a program record 36 pass deflections.
 He was also named second-team all-Big Sky in 2022 and first-team all-Big Sky in 2023.
 After the 2023 season, Harris entered his name into the NCAA transfer portal once again.

-California

 Harris transferred to play for the California Golden Bears.

 Professional career

 Harris was selected by the Tennessee Titans with the 183rd overall pick of the sixth round in the 2025 NFL draft.
+He made 14 appearances (five starts) for Tennessee during his rookie campaign, recording five pass deflections, one forced fumble, and 28 combined tackles.
+On December 27, 2025, Harris was placed on season-ending injured reserve due to a knee injury suffered in Week 16 against the Kansas City Chiefs.